Felix-Noble/word-embeddings-analysis-tutorial-pipeline/README.md

 # Getting Started

 PrerequisitesBefore you begin, ensure you have Python installed.
 It's highly recommended to work within a virtual environment to manage dependencies.
-You can find a helpful tutorial on creating virtual environments here.InstallationClone the repository:git clone [https://github.com/your_username/your_project.git](https://github.com/your_username/your_project.git)
+You can find a helpful tutorial on creating virtual environments here: https://docs.python.org/3/library/venv.html.

 # Install the required packages:
 pip install pandas numpy umap-learn sentence-transformers scikit-learn scikit-fuzzy matplotlib